Alamor Ecuador to Mancora Peru

 Never in a million years could I have figured it out on my own.
 On the local bus a woman asked where I was going and told me Peru was very dangerous at night for a woman traveling alone – all I needed to hear, right?

-As we began the drive realized that I was hungry not having eaten for over 12 hours.
+As we began the drive I realized that I was hungry not having eaten for over 12 hours.
 I asked the driver (Ricardo) to stop somewhere so I could get food.
 We went to a local café in Tumbes and had sandwiches and then continued on our way.
 Tumbes is a vibrant city and at night the streets, parks, and major buildings light up creating a fun, festive atmosphere.

-During the moonlit drive from Tumbes to Mancora I could hear, smell, and faintly see the white surf along the coastal highway.
+During the moonlit drive from Tumbes to Mancora I could hear, smell, and faintly see white surf along the coastal highway.
 We passed through several small seaside towns, including Zorritos and Puente Punta Sal.
 The beach towns along Peru’s northern coast are popular surfing spots.

 My hotel – NAIF – is a block from the beach, tucked away from the hubbub of Mancora’s main drag.
 The bamboo bungalow / cabana is spacious and cozy with WiFi, a small private deck, hammock, and view of the beach.
 Mosquito netting is essential at night.

-While exploring and learning my way around I noticed lots of beautiful sea birds at the beach.
+While exploring and learning my way around, I noticed lots of beautiful sea birds at the beach.
 The strikingly gorgeous sunsets are very vivid!
 Hope to capture one before I leave – of course precise timing is important.

-I got spoiled in Ecuador where their currency is the US dollar and the electricity outlets are the same as in the US.
-In Peru there’s the adjustment of learning the local currency and using electrical adapters, but I’m not complaining.
+I got spoiled in Ecuador where their currency is the US dollar, and the electricity outlets are the same as in the US.
+In Peru, there’s the adjustment of learning the local currency and using electrical adapters, but I’m not complaining.
 One Peruvian Nuevo Sol (PEN) equals about $0.33 and the cost of living in Peru is very reasonable.